underpostnet/engine/src/client/public/cyberia-docs/QUEST-SYSTEM.md

 Quests are defined server-side as MongoDB documents and delivered to the client through the Engine REST API.
 Progress is tracked per-player in `CyberiaQuestProgress` documents.

-> **Implementation status — Alpha (talk objectives):** The Quest and QuestProgress MongoDB schemas and Engine REST API (`src/api/cyberia-quest`, `src/api/cyberia-quest-progress`) are defined and seeded.
-The Go server fetches quest definitions at instance init and now evaluates `talk` objectives, grants quests, advances steps, and delivers rewards via FCT on completion (driven by `dlg_complete` — see ACTION-SYSTEM.md). `collect` and `kill` objective evaluation remains planned for a later Alpha increment.
+> **Implementation status — Alpha (talk / collect / kill):** The Quest and QuestProgress MongoDB schemas and Engine REST API (`src/api/cyberia-quest`, `src/api/cyberia-quest-progress`) are defined and seeded.
+The Go server fetches quest definitions at instance init and evaluates **all three** objective types authoritatively: `talk` (on `dlg_complete`), `kill` (on victim death, matched by the victim's active skin), and `collect` (idempotent inventory reconcile on item/coin gain).
+It grants quests — gated by `prerequisiteCodes` (AND logic) — advances steps, delivers rewards via FCT, and unlocks successors on completion.
+Live progress is pushed to the client over the `dlg_ack` envelope outside the dialogue flow.
 Quest progress is authoritative **per Go session** (in-memory) and best-effort mirrored to `POST /api/cyberia-quest-progress`; it resets on reconnect.
-The C client surfaces it through the **Quest Journal** (see below).
+The C client surfaces it through the **Quest Journal** and the **action tab** (offer + reward item slots), populated from the engine REST metadata endpoint `GET /api/cyberia-quest/code/:code` (which falls back to the canonical defaults so the procedural fallback world is playable without a seed).

 ---